Ski the fjords and glaciers of Northern Norway

 Our excursions all set off from the sea and reach the peaks of a spectacular landscape of fjords and islands with the taste of the North, often with excellent snow cover.

-A typical ski mountaineering excursion sets off in the morning from Qilak, landing by Zodiac dinghy.
+A typical ski mountaineering excursion sets off in the morning from Noorderlicht, landing by Zodiac dinghy.
 We usually cover altitude differences of 800-1200m (3-5 hours in ascent) and normally descend along a different route, sometimes even crossing to a different return point.

 The elevation gain corresponds exactly to the height of the summit, as we always set off from sea level!